 It was inspiring to see the support that J has built around him, from fans to family to his band, to producer Chris Kabs keeping things tight on stage, to hype man Dennis.
 He is joined for two songs by Tolu Makay, who’s effortless vocals compliment the songs and contrast with J’s quick bars.

 Real quick- outfit change half way through the set cuz fuck it you’re headlining Whelan's.
 And then- I didn't even think it was possible- but the energy went up a notch for the last half of the set.
 As advertised on his socials before the show, J had an “Ozone” rap competition, in honour of the track being chosen for the Fifa ‘20 soundtrack.
 He brought one of his day-one supporters on stage, never missing an opportunity to thank people who have been supporting him from the start.

 It was a mixed crowd that you don't often see at gigs; mixed ages, races, genders, and demographics.
 Hipsters, brothers, mothers, people jumping in the mosh pit and rocking out from wheelchairs, they all seemed to fit in.

 J has an indisputable stage presence; he’s magnetic, he commands the room who responds in chorus to his flow, lyrics, and dirty bop beats.
-He takes time between songs to connect with individual people in the crowd, with handshakes and shoutouts to his family, friends and fans, showing gratitude to the crowd at every opportunity.
+He takes time between songs to connect with individual people in the crowd, with handshakes and shoutouts, showing gratitude to the crowd at every opportunity.
 During crowd favourites like “Oh Lawd,” “Yellow Summer,” “Medusa” and “Cold Summer," the crowd was captivated, singing along to every word.